Choosing your major/courses

 General Education Requirement Course Search

 This MyPlan tool allows you to search for all open courses that meet selected General Education Requirements.
-For example, if you want to take an Individuals and Societies (I&S) course, but don’t know exactly which one, you can search for all open I&S courses between selected times and find out all your options.
+For example, if you want to take a Social Science (SSc) course, but don’t know exactly which one, you can search for all open I&S courses between selected times and find out all your options.

 Other ways to take classes